drug-design/course/docs/chapters/structure-based-design.md

 #### Hydrophobic Cavity of the HIV-1 Protease

-The assembly of the two chains of the HIV-1 protease forms a hydrophobic cavity at the center of the catalytic site of the enzyme.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/hydrophobic-cavity-hiv-1-protease-4aea7659'><i class='fa fa-play' aria-hidden='true'></i></button>The assembly of the two chains of the HIV-1 protease forms a hydrophobic cavity at the center of the catalytic site of the enzyme.
 *[rms]: Root Mean Square: the square root of the arithmetic average of the square's set of values.